MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Large Volumes SDK Recommendation

-The minimum SDK version of 2022-xx-xx is recommended for automation of large volume creation, resizing and deletion.
+The minimum SDK version of 2022-xx-xx is recommended for automation of large volume creation, resizing, and deletion.

 Learn more about [Volume - Large Volumes SDK Recommendation](/azure/azure-netapp-files/azure-netapp-files-resource-limits).